lwhs-compsci/intro/README.md

 Using GitHub has a few more additional steps, but they are for an additional document and also vary depending on how we want to develop our projects.
 It would be a good idea to sign up for GitHub if you haven't already, and message us your username so that we can add you to the LWHS Comp Sci Organization on GitHub

 ## CMake ##

+_You will need to install CMake aside from the other stuff you've installed_ You can get CMake from [here](https://cmake.org/)

 CMake is a tool that allows for the creation of build files for multiple platforms.
 This allows us to compile our code on many different platforms.
 It should stay pretty out of the way.
 + Run cmake from the shell, inside of a new directory like build/ (this is known as an out-of-source build, and makes sure your source directories stay clean and free of the intermediaries generated)